finos/datahelix/docs/user/UserGuide.md

 Formatting will not be applied if not applicable to the field's value

 See the [FAQ](FrequentlyAskedQuestions.md) for the difference between this and [granularTo](#predicate-granularto).

-# Profile Validation

-The [JSON schema](https://json-schema.org/) for the DataHelix data profile is stored in the file [`datahelix.schema.json`](../profile/src/main/resources/profileschema/0.1/datahelix.schema.json) in the [schemas module](../profile/src/main/resources/profileschema/0.1/) directory.

-## JetBrains IntelliJ

-**_Although IntelliJ tries to validate the profile json files against the schema, it incorrectly shows the whole profile as invalid instead of specific errors._**

-**_For this reason we recommend using Visual Studio Code for writing and editing profiles._**

-To use the DataHelix profile JSON schema in IntelliJ we need to  set up the intellij editor to validate all json files under the `json` and/or `examples` directories against the `datahelix.schema.json` schema file.

-To setup IntelliJ to validate json files against the schema follow these steps:

-1. Open IntelliJ
-1. Select `File` -> `Settings` -> `Languages & Frameworks` -> `Schemas and DTDs`
-1. Select `JSON Schema Mappings`
-1. Press the `+` button to add a new schema mapping
-1. Give the mapping a name (e.g. `DataHelix Profile Schema`)
-1. For `Schema file or URL:` select the local schema file (e.g. `<project root>/datahelix/profile/src/main/resources/profileschema/0.1/datahelix.schema.json`)
-1. Make sure the `Schema version:` is set to `JSON schema version 7`
-1. Press the `+` button to add a new mapping
-1. Select `Add Directory`
-1. Select the `json` directory
-1. Press okay

-Now when you open a json file from the `json` directory in IntelliJ, it will be automatically validated against the DataHelix profile schema.

-## Microsoft Visual Studio Code

-To enable visual studio code to validate json files against the DataHelix profile schema a `json.schemas` section needs to be added to the `settings.json` file.

-To do this:

-1. Click on the gear icon at the bottom left of the screen and select `Settings`
-1. In the settings windows, click `Extensions` -> `JSON`
-1. You should see a section like this:
-    ```
-    Schemas
-    Associate schemas to JSON files in the current project
-    Edit in settings.json
-    ```
-1. Click on the `Edit in settings.json` link and VSCode will open the settings.json file.
-1. Add the following snippet to the end of the file (replacing `<datahelix_projectroot>` with the root directory path for the DataHelix project and replacing the `"fileMatch"` value with an appropriate value for your configuration):
-    ```
-      "json.schemas": [
-        {
-          "fileMatch": [
-            "<datahelix_projectroot>/*"
-          ],
-          "url": "file:///<datahelix_projectroot>/profile/src/main/resources/profileschema/0.1/datahelix.schema.json"
-        }
-      ]
-    ```
-    Alternatively you can configure this to any naming convention you want for profile files, for example `"*.profile.json"`.

-    To verify that the url to the `datahelix.schema.json` is valid you can `ctrl-click` on it and the schema file will open in the editor.
-1. If the ` "json.schemas"` snippet already exists, you can add a new object to the JSON array for the DataHelix profile schema.